 What should I do with my pension if I am due to retire in the next 5 years?

-As a result of the Coronavirus pandemic investors have seen a fall in the value of their investments as stock markets tumble around the world.
-Those with a defined contribution pension pot will need to review their investments and may also have to review their retirement plans.
+As a result of the pandemic, investors have seen a fall in the value of their investments as stock markets tumble around the world.
+Those with a defined-contribution pension pot will need to review their investments and may also have to review their retirement plans.

 Investors who are in sight of their planned retirement date (next 5 years) have options available to them to mitigate the reduction in their retirement savings and these include: